nais/doc/docs/security/auth/azure-ad/sidecar.md

     The sidecar will occupy and use the ports `7564` and `7565`.

     Ensure that you do **not** bind to these ports from your application as they will be overridden.

+Minimal example below.
+See the complete specification in the [NAIS manifest](../../../nais-application/application.md#azuresidecar).

 === "nais.yaml"
     ```yaml